Our Leadership Team

 CTL Team since 2011

-Katie Chang is the Executive Director of the Center for Tomorrow’s Leaders, and is a proud alumnus of the very first class of CTL Fellows.
+Katie Chang is the Executive Director of the Center for Tomorrow’s Leaders.
 Since her appointment in 2013, Katie has expanded the CTL from its flagship Fellows program to include the innovative Ambassadors program which offers leadership development directly to Hawaiʻi’s high schools and CTL’s other impactful programs.
 She is a certified presenter of the nationally-acclaimed Student Leadership Challenge, which is the foundation of the program.
 Prior to joining the CTL, Katie worked as an advisor for the US/UK Fulbright Commission in London, UK.
 She also served as an intern in the Hawaiʻi State Legislature and Governor’s Office.
 She is a summa cum laude graduate of Pepperdine University.
-She serves on the board for Housing Hawaii’s Future, the Salvation Army and Encounter Church.
+She serves on the board for the City and County of Honolulu's Department of Parks and Recreation, Housing Hawaii’s Future and the Salvation Army.

 CTL Team since 2012

-April Nakamura is the Student Activities Coordinator at William McKinley High School and the volunteer Head of Training for the Center for Tomorrow’s Leaders.
-Born and raised in Kaneohe, she graduated from Castle High School and received her Bachelor’s degree from UH Mānoa.
-She began her career at McKinley High School where she taught various subjects in Social Studies.
-She was also actively involved in extra-curricular activities, including class advisor and head coach for the Cheerleading Team.
-She also chaired McKinley High School’s 150th Anniversary Committee.
-In her volunteer role at CTL, she trains and mentors CTL staff, spearheads the development of curriculum and advises the Executive Director.
+April Nakamura is the Student Activities Coordinator at President William McKinley High School and the volunteer Associate Director for the Center for Tomorrow’s Leaders.
+Born and raised in Kaneohe, she graduated from Castle High School and UH Mānoa.
+She began her career at Farrington HS, then moved to McKinley where she taught various subjects in Social Studies and other disciplines.
+She was also actively involved in extracurricular activities, including class/club advisorships and head coach for the Cheerleading Team.
+April chaired McKinley High School’s 150th Anniversary Committee and currently serves on the Board of Directors for Housing Hawaii's Future.

 CTL Team since 2019